Detroit VCs weigh in on fundraising and building startups in Michigan and the Midwest – TechCrunch

 TechCrunch just hosted a small virtual meetup with Detroit startups and venture capitals.
-Like the one we held last month in Miami, the event was a blast and featured a talk with two local VCs on what startups work in Detroit and how to raise money from local investors.
+Like the one we held last month in Miami, the event was a blast and featured a talk with two local VCs on which startups work in Detroit and how to raise money from local investors.

+In case you missed it, the video of this talk is below.
+Jonathon Triest from Ludlow Ventures and Patti Glaza from Invest Detroit Ventures spoke extensively on the wide-ranging types of startups that call Detroit home.
+They point to Bloomscape (houseplants) and StockX (sneakers) and the numerous medical and security startups in Detroit, nearby Ann Arbor and the surrounding metro area.
+Both firms invest in early-stage startups, but do so in radically different ways.

 All about Detroit